North Sea Deployment Shows How Quadruped Robots Can Be Commercially Useful

 The obvious issue that ANYmal does have, of course, is that it’s much more of a problem detector than a problem solver—it can let you know if something’s wrong, but there’s not a lot that it can do to fix things.
 So, it’s still not about replacing humans completely, but rather about making their jobs suck less.

-For more detail, we spoke with Péter Fankhauser, co-founder and chief business development officer at ANYbotics.
+For more detail, we spoke with Péter Fankhauser, cofounder and chief business development officer at ANYbotics.

 IEEE Spectrum: Why are the specific capabilities of ANYmal necessary in this environment?